Wondering about gluten sensitivity vs. celiac disease? Let’s get the facts straight!

 A gluten-free diet can be beneficial for people who are gluten sensitive and for people who have celiac disease—but the two conditions should not be interpreted as one and the same.

 Gluten sensitivity and celiac disease involve two different responses to the gluten protein, found in the grains wheat, barley, and rye.
-Symptoms are similar, which makes it hard to determine which condition you might have without specific medical tests.
+Symptoms are similar, which makes it hard to determine which condition you might have without the diagnostic help of specific medical tests.

-Gluten sensitivity is not an autoimmune disease, and it does not cause intestinal damage, unlike celiac disease.
+Gluten sensitivity, also called non-celiac gluten sensitivity, is not an autoimmune disease, and it does not cause intestinal damage as celiac disease does.
 Diagnosis of gluten sensitivity can be difficult.
 According to a study published in Gastrointestinal Endoscopy Clinics, gluten sensitivity symptoms are subjective.

 Common symptoms include: